CorrelAid/hugo-website/content/en/correlaidx/berlin.md

     keywords: "Berlin, CorrelAid, CorrelAidX, Data4Good, NGOs, Engagement 4.0"
 ---

-We're a group of more than 20 active CorrelAid network members.
-We meet regularly to code and learn R and Python and brainstorm ideas for projects with local NGOs.
-We also organize MeetUps like the [Data Dialogue](https://www.meetup.com/de-DE/CorrelAid/events/264806335).

-If you want to participate or get in contact with us, just write us an e-mail to berlin@correlaid.org!
+We meet on a regular basis for a casual exchange.
+We are always happy to welcome new faces.
+If you want to participate or get in contact with us, just write us an e-mail to [berlin@correlaid.org](mailto:berlin@correlaid.org)!

 This video (~ 6.5 mins) gives a little impression on our CorrelAid X Berlin activites in 2020: